MatrixMike/tcx-editor-ng1/README.md

 Garmin .tcx GPS file editor
 =======================

-MEAN application (based on angular-fullstack) to decode, display and provide limited editing of Garmin biking data.
+MEAN application to decode, display and provide limited editing of Garmin biking GSP data (.tcx format).

 **Notes:**
     - Original .fit files need to be uploaded to Garmin Connect and then exported as .tcx files